All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 Many patients experience guilt about losing weight "with help."
 This is deeply rooted in a culture that equates suffering with merit and ease with laziness.
 Experts in obesity medicine push back on this framing consistently.

 Dr. Fatima Cody Stanford of Harvard Medical School and other leading obesity specialists have been vocal about the fact that obesity is a chronic disease with biological drivers.
-Using medication to address it is no more "cheating" than using medication for diabetes, hypertension, or depression.
+Using medication to address it's no more "cheating" than using medication for diabetes, hypertension, or depression.
 If these thoughts arise, notice them, name them as cultural baggage rather than truth, and return to what your physician and the evidence support.

 5. Watch for Under-Eating and Its Psychological Effects